sjoudaki/CosmoLSS/README.md

 There is more specific information in the readme included in the tarballs.

 The measurements and fitting pipeline are presented in https://arxiv.org/abs/1707.06627.
-The central chains of the paper are available [here](https://www.dropbox.com/s/54djmqph4s4as62/kids2dflenschains.tar.gz?dl=0).
+The central chains of the paper are available to [download from here](https://www.dropbox.com/s/54djmqph4s4as62/kids2dflenschains.tar.gz?dl=0).

 The version of CosmoLSS used for benchmarking the 3x2pt calculation of the LSST-DESC Core Cosmology Library (CCL) can be found here: https://github.com/sjoudaki/cosmolss_cclbenchmarking